GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 ## Asynchronous model of the web

-The web has a variety of different storage options you could map to, such as in-memory storage (JS objects), localStorage, IndexedDB, server-side storage, and a new [File System Access API](https://web.dev/file-system-access/).
+The web has a variety of different storage options you could map to, such as in-memory storage (JS objects), [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), server-side storage, and a new [File System Access
+API](https://web.dev/file-system-access/).

 However, only two of those APIs—the in-memory storage and the localStorage—can be used